Huegoxaga/notes/finance/related-concepts.md

   - Low debt ratio is safer than high debt ratio
   - `D/A` = `Total Liabilities` / `Total Assets`
   - Since it normally less than one, when both terms increase for the same amount the ratio increase
-- Interest coverage ratio can be calculated by dividing a company's earnings before interest and taxes (EBIT) by its interest expense
+- Interest coverage ratio can be calculated by dividing a company's earnings before interest and taxes (`EBIT`) by its interest expense
-  - Lower than 1.0 is not good
+  - Lower than `1.0` is not good
+- Equity Ratio - extent firm relies on debt
+  - smaller the ratio, the more dependent a firm is on debt and the higher the risk of not being able to manage debt
+  - `Equity Ratio` = `Total Equity` / `Total Assets`

+### Leverage Ratios

 ## List of Common Accounts